 This is a material fact which the seller must disclose, even though the assessment may not actually be made until after the closing of a sale.
 Best to make the buyer aware and negotiate accordingly.
 If the assessment is for future needs of the HOA, the seller has a pretty good case that the...Read more »

 If your reference to trust lands means these are land owned by the government, then there is no statute of limitations on the government's ability to eject someone using the government land prescriptively.
-So, you may be able to use the road as long as they will allow it but you cannot establish a...Read more »
+So, you may be able to use the road as long as they will allow it but you cannot...Read more »

 This is something that is negotiated and can be paid by either the buyer or the seller.
 Typically though the seller provides the title search as part of purchasing a title insurance policy for the buyer and the lender.